gadget-framework/gadget-course/stock_interactions.md

 <img src="stock_interactions_files/figure-html/unnamed-chunk-2-1.png" width="50%" /><img src="stock_interactions_files/figure-html/unnamed-chunk-2-2.png" width="50%" />

 And this process can of course continue further.
 Two processes allow the user to define movement based on size or age.
 These are the maturation process and the straying process.
 These behave in a similar manner but there are key differences, in particular how you can define the movement.
-In the ling example the maturity process was a continuous process where the probability of a maturing at a certain length or age was determing using the following equation:
+In the ling example the maturity process will be shown as a continuous process where the probability of a maturing at a certain length or age was determing using the following equation:
 $$
 p_{la} = \frac{1}{1+e^{-\alpha(l - l_{50}) - \beta(a - a_{50})}}
 $$
 For a stock to mature you need to set `doesmature`,`maturityfunction` and `maturityfile`.
-The `maturityfile` defines the maturation function parameters and to which stock(s) the immmature stock matures into.
+The `maturityfile` defines the maturation function parameters and to which stock(s) the immature stock matures into.
 Gadget has three additional functions you can use to define movement from an immmature to a mature stock:

 * `constant` which is essentially the same as the `continuous` function apart from the definition of the `maturitysteps`, i.e. when the maturation takes place.
 * `constantweight` same as above but the probability of maturation is now also a function of the body condition: